-Energy efficiency (EE) actions can lead to better macroeconomic performance, as measured by employment, output (GDP) and the public budget.
+Energy efficiency (EE) actions can lead to better macroeconomic performance, as measured by employment, output (GDP), the public budget and other economic indicators.

 The investments needed to bring about improvements in EE may boost employment in the short run, if undertaken when the economy operates at less than full capacity.
 In addition, better EE may also lead to higher overall productivity in the economy, e.g. through improved health.
 This would affect also long-run employment.
 These mechanisms leading to increased employment would also boost output.